BCHSI/philter-deidstable1_mirror/README.md

 pip3 install -r requirements.txt
 ```
 # Running Philter
-Philter can be used in two different modes: with or without evaluation.
-Before running Philter in either mode, make sure to familiarize yourself with the various options that may be used for any given Philter run:
+Before running Philter, make sure to familiarize yourself with the various options that may be used for any given Philter run:

 ### Flags:
 **-h:**&nbsp; Show this help message and exit<br/>
 **-i (input):**&nbsp; Path to the directory or the file that contains the PHI note, the default is ./data/i2b2_notes/<br/>
 **-o (output):**&nbsp; Path to the directory to save PHI-reduced notes, the default is ./data/i2b2_results/<br/>
-**-f (filters):**&nbsp; Path to the config file, the default is ./configs/philter_eta.json<br/>
+**-f (filters):**&nbsp; Path to the config file, the default is ./configs/philter_one.json.<br/>
 **-s (surrogate_info):**&nbsp; Path to the tsv file that contains the surrogate info per note key<br/>
 **-d (deid_filename):**&nbsp; When this is true, the pipeline saves the de-identified output using de-identified note ids for the filenames<br/>
 **-k (dynamic_blacklist):**&nbsp; Path to the probes file, if path to file is absent dynamic blacklist does not get generated<br/>